 Also, by keeping data in the cloud and not on physical servers, it significantly reduces your vulnerability to data breaches.
 SaaS vendors offer physically isolated data centers and protected networks so that you don’t have to find space for that in your own station.
 These data centers are kept separate from general networks and are maintained to prevent unwanted communications and block unauthorized users, making them inherently safer.

 One example of a fire department that benefited from ditching their installed software is King County International Airport – Boeing Field ARFF Unit.
 According to Deputy William Butterfield, they previously used FirePrograms, which was not web-based and therefore required IT support to maintain the server.
 When they signed up for ER software, Deputy Butterfield says it met their needs all in one program as opposed to having to use multiple programs to achieve the same results.
 “We can complete these tasks under ‘one roof’ so to speak,” he said.

 Plus, the cost savings was a huge benefit.
 Deputy Butterfield said that because ER did not require them to have the program downloaded onto a local server, it saved time, money, and energy that would have been spent on computer IT issues.
 “By the time I include the cost(s) including the maintenance of the software, server(s), etc., we are still paying way less using ER as opposed to our prior system,” he said.

 With increasing reliance on technology in the fire service comes an increase in the need for dedicated physical space and IT support.
 Being able to save on space and expensive servers/IT personnel by going cloud-based with your software is one way to alleviate things.
-If your agency is ready to go cloud-based with your reporting and data management, give Emergency Reporting software a test-run with a free trial: https://emergencyreporting.ca/get-a-free-trial/
+If your agency is ready to go cloud-based with your reporting and data management, learn more about Emergency Reporting software with a free demo: https://emergencyreporting.ca/get-a-free-trial/